carlosjhr64/gtk2alertapp/README.txt

 Play sound files at set times.
 Have Festival announce time or nag you about chores.

-With "Festival Tells Time",
-one can have the computer announce the time at regular times.
+With "Festival/Espeak Tells Time", one can have the computer announce the time at regular times.
-If festival is not available, but another TTS program is, one can modify
+If festival or espeak is not available, but another TTS program is, one can modify
 	~/.gtk2alertapp-1/appconfig-4.rb
 to use it instead.